mwender/auctions-and-items/README.md

 ## Changelog

+__Version 1.8.2__

+- Allowing lot number column in CSV to be named "LotNumber" in addition to "LotNum".
+- Adding `uber_log()` function for enhanced debugging.

 __Version 1.8.1.1__

 - Checking if `Provenance` and `Condition` fields have content before adding to Item description.

 __Version 1.8.1.0__

 - Removing `StartPrice` from Item Importer.
 - Updating importer to work with Caspio CSV export.